-Women walk into relationships with men with the knowledge they already have about men, not considering the peculiarity of every man.
+Women walk into relationships with men with the knowledge they already have about men, not considering every man’s peculiarity.

 And if you’re not aware of this, you will keep having a misunderstanding with them.
 Men are not as complicated as we think they are.
 We complicate things for ourselves…”